 Chapter Title Description 8 Undeploying and Uninstalling Interstage BPM Server and Console Instructions for removing an instance of Interstage BPM Server and Console from the application server and for uninstalling Interstage BPM 9 Upgrading Interstage BPM from Previous Versions Instructions for performing an upgrade.
 10 Setting Up a Directory Service Instructions for setting up your Directory Service.
 Appendix A Security Instructions for security implementation on Interstage BPM.
-Appendix B Silent Mode Installation Instructions for using the Siler Mode installation feature of Interstage BPM.
+Appendix B Silent Mode Installation Instructions for using the Silent Mode installation feature of Interstage BPM.
 Appendix C Silent Mode Deployment and Undeployment Instructions for running the Interstage BPM Deployment Tool in Silent Mode.
-Appendix D Silent Mode Uninstallation Instructions for uninstalling Interstage BPM in Silent Mode Appendix E Clustering, Load Balancing, and Failover Instructions for setting up a cluster of Interstage BPM Servers.
-Appendix F Troubleshooting Information to help you troubleshoot problems associated with using Interstag BPM.
+Appendix D Silent Mode Uninstallation Instructions for uninstalling Interstage BPM in Silent Mode.
+Appendix E Setting Up a Load-Balancing System Instructions for setting up a Load-Balancing System Appendix F Troubleshooting Information to help you troubleshoot problems associated with using Interstage BPM.